 This year has been a huge success for plant-based food, but there have been setbacks.
 In August, the ongoing burning of the Amazon rainforest made global headlines.
 It emerged that the majority of fires were started deliberately by ranchers to clear land for cattle production, as unfortunately, while plant-based foods continue to rise in popularity, there is still a growing global demand for meat.
 More recognition of the importance of reducing meat and dairy product consumption is vitally needed, in addition to systemic and individual change.

 As an individual, you can help by making food choices that are better for humans, animals, and the planet!
-This World Vegan Day, why not sign up for our free online Veggie Challenge programme and try eating more plant-based food for 30 days?
+This World Vegan Day, why not sign up for our free online Veggie Challenge program and try eating more plant-based food for 30 days?
 You’ll join a community of over 100,000 participants and receive tips, recipes, and support to help you along the way.